 Many people are familiar with the legal process of a divorce and its purpose to end a marriage.
 Fewer people know about the process of annulment and why a certain marriage might qualify for an annulment.
-If you need a Bergen County annulment attorney, the compassionate family lawyers at Arons & Solomon, P.A., can help you with this delicate matter.
+If you need a Bergen County annulment attorney, the compassionate family lawyers at Arons & Solomon Divorce Lawyers, can help you with this delicate matter.

 If you are seeking an annulment, you need a family law attorney that has extensive experience.
 At Arons & Solomon, our knowledgeable family law and divorce attorneys understand this less-common legal process and we offer free consultations.
-Please contact our Bergen County, NJ law firm today to get started on your case.
+Please contact our Bergen County, NJ law office today at(201) 487-1199 to get started on your case.

 How Can Arons & Solomon Help Me If I Need an Annulment?

 Since 1994, Arons & Solomon has dedicated itself to serving Bergen County families.
 We know family law matters can be emotionally stressful.
 We work to offer an attorney-client relationship that supports you through your difficult time.

 We have over 150 years of collective experience practicing family law in Bergen County, NJ, and surrounding areas, from our offices in Hackensack, NJ.